-Involvement in Regulatory or Agency Proceedings, Investigations and Audits

-Our business and the business of the third parties with which we do business, requires compliance with many laws and regulations.
-Failure to comply with these laws and regulations could subject us or such third parties to regulatory or agency proceedings or investigations and could also lead to damages awards, fines and penalties.
+Involvement in Regulatory or Agency Proceedings, Investigations and Audits parties to regulatory or agency proceedings or investigations and could also lead to damages awards, fines and penalties.
 We, or such third parties, may become involved in a number of government or agency proceedings, investigations and audits.
 The outcome of any regulatory or agency proceedings, investigations, audits, and other contingencies could harm our reputation or the reputations of the brands that we sell, require us to take, or refrain from taking, actions that could harm our operations or require us to pay substantial amounts of money, harming our financial condition.
 There can be no assurance that any pending or future regulatory or agency proceedings, investigations and audits will not result in substantial costs or a diversion of management's attention and resources or have a material adverse impact on our business, financial condition and results of operations.